augursem/wordler/README.md

 The characters corresponding to the ASCII values 02 and 03 are reserved for the root node of the tree and for word ending nodes respectively.
 A word ending node indicates that the sequence of letters leading up to that node represent a word.

-As an example, consider a Dictionary object with the words "AT", "BE", "BED", and "BEST".
+As an example, consider a Dictionary object with the words "ASK", "BE", "BED", and "BEST".
 The associated tree would look like the image below, with (R) indicating the root node and (E) indicating nodes that mark the end of a word.
 ```
-       A-T-(E)
+       A-S-K-(E)
       /
    (R)
       \